veeto

 Key Takeaways

-• Allows students to terminate university health insurance when graduating or leaving school starting July 2026.
+• Allows students to terminate university health insurance when they graduate or leave school starting July 2026.

-• Requires universities to grant insurance waivers to students who have other qualifying health coverage.
+• Requires schools to grant insurance waivers to students who have other qualifying health coverage.

-• Authorizes penalties up to $10,000 for insurance companies that violate student coverage rules.
+• Authorizes penalties up to $10,000 for insurers who violate these requirements.

 Get Involved